-A chatbot represents a computer program designed to emulate human conversation, either through text or voice interactions.
+A Chatbot represents a computer program designed to emulate human conversation, either through text or voice interactions.
 Chatbots find widespread utility in customer service applications, where they excel at addressing inquiries, offering support, and resolving problems.
 Beyond customer service, they have versatile applications in marketing, sales, and education.

 These chatbots harness various technologies, including natural language processing (NLP), machine learning, and artificial intelligence (AI).
 NLP equips chatbots with the ability to comprehend human language, while machine learning enables them to evolve and enhance their capabilities over time.
 AI can further imbue chatbots with human-like qualities, allowing them to perceive and respond to emotions.